 Scope note: This symmetric property allows the instances of E2 Temporal Entitie with the same E52 Timecalculated).

 Span to be equated.

-This is only necessary if the time span is unknown (otherwise the equivalence can be the destruction of the Villa Justinian Tempus (E6) is equal in time to the death of Maximus Venderus (E69)
+This is only necessary if the time span is unknown (otherwise the equivalence can be

 This property is the same as the "equal" relationship of Allen's temporal logic.